-This morning, you will be picked up from your hotel in Cusco, to embark on a full day private excursion to the Sacred Valley.
-Your tour includes visits to the famous Pisac Market and Ollantaytambo fortress.
-Along the way, you will stop for lunch at a restaurant that serves some of the most delicious local cuisines.
+This morning, you will be picked up from your hotel in Cusco and taken on a full day private discovery of the famous Pisac Market and Ollantaytambo Fortress.
+This tour includes lunch at a desirable local restaurant, that serves some of the most delicious traditional dishes.

-The Sacred Valley of Peru is understood to be the land that extends between the towns of Pisac and Ollantaytambo.
-This past heart of the Inca Empire starts just 10 miles outside of Cusco, and trips here reward visitors with fascinating Inca ruins, picturesque Andes Mountains views, charming towns, a pleasant climate and plenty of opportunities to get out and enjoy the countryside.
-When your exploration is complete, you will be transferred to your overnight accommodations in the Sacred Valley, with the rest of the evening at your leisure.
+The Sacred Valley of Peru is comprised of the land that extends between the towns of Pisac and Ollantaytambo.
+What was once the heart of the Inca Empire, this region of rolling Andes can be found just 10 miles outside of Cusco.
+An exploration of this area showcases fascinating Inca ruins, breathtaking mountain scenery, charming rural towns and a pleasant climate.
+At the end of your tour, you will be transferred to your new hotel in the Sacred Valley, to spend the rest of the day as you desire.
 (This service is on a private basis.)

 Today, you will be whisked away on a half day private tour of Maras & Moray.
-To begin this excursion, you will visit the famous circular ruins of Moray.
-Here, you will have time to explore these fascinating ruins and learn all about their unique history from your expert local guide.
-Moray is believed to be an Incan agricultural center used to improve high altitude crops – an essential commodity for the huge Incan armies and road building teams that supported the empire.
+This excursion begins with a visit to the famous circular ruins of Moray.
+Your expert guide will teach you all about the extraordinary history behind this attraction, as you explore the fascinating ruins at your own pace.
+Moray is believed to have been an Incan agricultural center, that was once used to improve high altitude crops.
+This would have been an essential commodity for the massive Incan armies and road building teams, that supported the empire.

-From there, your adventure continues to the ancient town of Maras, with its outstanding Spanish door arches and beautiful church.
-Maras is famous for its spies, due to its strategic location above the Sacred Valley.
-After exploring this site, you will drop back down into the charming Sacred Valley of the Incas.
-Along the way, your guide will point out some of the most astounding salt-pans covering an entire hillside, which you can admire.
-At the end of your tour, you will be returned to your accommodations.
+After visiting Moray, your adventure continues to the ancient town of Maras, characterized by beautiful Spanish decor and a central church.
+Maras is famous for its use of spies, beneficial by its strategic location above the Sacred Valley.
+On the journey back down to the Sacred Valley of the Incas, you will visit some of the area's most famous salt pans.
+Covering entire hillsides, this iconic pattern of pans is impressive, to say the least.
+At the end of your tour, you will be driven the rest of the way to your hotel.
 (This service is on a private basis.)